-1. Nodal Market Non-Spinning Reserve Service Deployment and Recall Procedure
+1. Overview of Non-Spinning Reserve Deployment and Recall Procedure

-For any Non-Spinning Reserve (Non-Spin) Service that is not continually deployed to Security-Constrained Economic Dispatch (SCED) as part of a standing On-Line Non-Spin deployment, there are four situations that will cause Non-Spin to be deployed:
+ERCOT will deploy Non-Spinning Reserve (Non-Spin) via ERCOT Operator Dispatch Instruction from Off-Line Generation Resources, from those portions of On-Line Generation Resources that are only available through power augmentation, and from Load Resources that are not Controllable Load Resources (CLRs) under the following situations:

-Detection of insufficient capacity for energy dispatch during periodic checking of available capacity.
+Detection of insufficient capacity for energy dispatch during periodic checking of available capacity;

-Disturbance conditions such as a unit trip, sustained frequency decay or sustained low frequency operations.
+Disturbance conditions such as a unit trip, sustained frequency decay, or sustained low frequency operations;

-SCED not having enough energy available to execute successfully.
+Security-Constrained Economic Dispatch (SCED) not having enough energy available to execute successfully; and

-When Off-Line Generation Resource(s) and/or Load Resource(s) that are not Controllable Load Resource(s) (CLR(s)) providing Non-Spin are the only reasonable option(s) available to the Operator for resolving local issues.
+When Off-Line Generation Resources or Load Resources that are not CLRs providing Non-Spin are the only reasonable option available to the ERCOT Operator for resolving local issues.

-In each of these cases, the ERCOT operator will make the final decision and initiate the deployment.
-The ERCOT operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
+In each of these cases, the ERCOT Operator will make the final decision and initiate the deployment.
+The ERCOT Operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
 This means that Non-Spin may be deployed partially over time or may be deployed in its entirety.
 If Non-Spin is deployed partially, it shall be deployed in increments of 100% of each Resource’s capacity.

+After deployment, ERCOT Operators may initiate a recall at the appropriate time, as further described in Section 4, Recall of Non-Spin Deployment, below.

-2. Non-Spin Deployment
+2. Non-Spin Deployment Triggers

-ERCOT may deploy Non-Spin, which has not been deployed as part of a standing On-Line Non-Spin deployment, under the following conditions:
+In accordance with the situations addressed in Section 1, Overview of Non-Spinning Reserve Deployment and Recall Procedure, above, ERCOT may deploy Non-Spin under the following conditions:

-When (High Ancillary Service Limit (HASL) – Gen – Intermittent Renewable Resource (IRR) Curtailment) – (30-minute net load ramp) < 0 MW, deploy sufficient Non-Spin capacity so that (HASL – Gen – IRR Curtailment) – (30-minute net load ramp) > 500 MW.
+When the Non-Spin deployment margin is less than zero megawatts (MW), deploy sufficient Non-Spin capacity so that such margin is greater than 500 MW;

+Where,

+Non-Spin deployment margin = (On-Line capacity available to serve Load at t+30) – (GTBD+GTBD offset) – (IRR curtailed) – (30 Min net load ramp)

+t+30: current time + 30 minutes;

+GTBD: Generation to be Dispatched;

+IRR: Intermittent Renewable Resources; and

+On-Line capacity available to serve Load at t+30 = On-Line Generation Resources High Sustainable Limits (HSL) + State of Charge (SOC) limited HSL for Energy Storage Resources (ESRs) at t+30 – Regulation Up AS Plan – ECRS AS Plan – RRS AS Plan – (Non-Spin AS Plan – min (Non-Spin AS Plan, Non-Spin awards on Off-Line Generation Resources + Non-Spin awards on On-Line thermal Resources + Non-Spin awards on Load Resources)).

-When Physical Responsive Capability (PRC) < 3200 MW and not expected to recover within 30 minutes without deploying reserves, deploy all or a portion of the available Non-Spin capacity.
+When Physical Responsive Capability (PRC) < 3200 MW and is not expected to recover within 30 minutes without deploying reserves, deploy all or a portion of the available Non-Spin capacity;

-When PRC < 2500 MW, deploy all of the available Non-Spin capacity.
+When PRC < 2500 MW, deploy all of the available Non-Spin capacity;

-When the North-to-Houston (N_H) Voltage Stability Limit Reliability Margin < 300 MW, deploy Non-Spin (all or partial) in the Houston area as needed to restore reliability margin.
+When the North-to-Houston (N_H) Voltage Stability Limit Reliability Margin < 300 MW, deploy Non-Spin (all or partial) in the Houston area as needed to restore reliability margin;

-When Off-Line Generation Resources providing Non-Spin are the only reasonable option available to the Operator for resolving local issues, deploy available Non-Spin capacity on only the necessary individual Resources.
+When Off-Line Generation Resources providing Non-Spin are the only reasonable option available to the ERCOT Operator for resolving local issues, deploy available Non-Spin capacity on only the necessary individual Resources; or

-Load Resources that are not Controllable Load Resources (CLRs) and Generation Resources providing Off-Line Non-Spin will be separated into deployment groups as defined in Nodal Protocol Section 6.5.7.6.2.3, Non-Spinning Reserve Service Deployment.

-Load Resources that are not CLRs and Generation Resources providing Off-Line Non-Spin can be deployed individually, in groups, or as an entire block providing Non-Spin.
-Deployments that do not encompass an entire block may only be done to manage inertia, congestion, or for other local needs.
+Load Resources that are not CLRs and Generation Resources providing Off-Line Non-Spin can be deployed individually, as part of a subgroup using a random sampling of Resources needed to meet the target deployment amount, or as an entire block providing Non-Spin.
+Deployments to individual Resources may only be done to manage inertia, congestion, or for other local needs.